fnordoglargh/metametalmapper/README.md

     Nami/3540321763
     Persefone/12779
     ```
-    Together with `https://www.metal-archives.com/bands/` a fully fledged link to every band can be generated.
+    Together with `https://www.metal-archives.com/bands/` a fully fledged link to every band can be generated
+    whenever it is needed.

 ### Boostrapping at smaller scale: Crawl a country or a region